Writer: Tim Vandergrift

 Unoaked Wine Kits

-MEMBERS ONLYNot using oak on wine is a time-honored tradition for many varietals and styles, and often for good reason.
-There are few things as disconcerting and deeply weird as a heavily oaked Riesling, and few rosé wines show better with a heavy layer of deeply toasted oak covering their finish.
-Oak just doesn’t make sense
+Not using oak on wine is a time-honored tradition for many varietals and styles, and often for good reason.
+There are few things as disconcerting and deeply weird as a heavily oaked

 Quick Drinking Wine Kits

-MEMBERS ONLYIn this article I’ll be discussing “vinfanticide,” which is wines to drink on bottling day (or before).
+In this article I’ll be discussing “vinfanticide,” which is wines to drink on bottling day (or before).
 And in the next issue I’ll cover super-early drinking wines (under three months of age).
-I know that there are a few kit winemakers reading this article who just got a shocked look on their face: “You can

 Rhône in a Box: Wine Kits

-MEMBERS ONLYA good winemaker understands not only his or her grapes and where and how they are grown, but also his or her techniques of elaboration and the greater context of the wine he is making.
-A winemaker will allow the wine to express itself without trying to mold it against its true nature, intervening only
+A good winemaker understands not only his or her grapes and where and how they are grown, but also his or her techniques of elaboration and the greater context of the wine

 Enjoying Dessert Wine Kits